Bounds and extremal graphs for monitoring edge-geodetic sets in graphs: Introduction

 \begin{itemize} \item In Section~\ref{sec gap}, we recall that $g(G) \leq eg(G) \leq seg(G) \leq meg(G)$ for any connected non-trivial graph $G$~\cite{foucaud2022monitoring}.
 To complement our findings, we construct examples of graphs $G_{a,b,c,d}$ having $g(G) = a, eg(G) = b, seg(G) =c$, and $meg(G) = d$, where $a \leq b \leq c \leq d$ (and a few additional constraints).
 We also show that $dem(G) < meg(G)$, and construct examples of graphs $G_{p,q}$ having $dem(G) = p$ and $meg(G) = q$, where $1 \leq p < q$.

 \item In Section~\ref{sec megfull} we prove a necessary and sufficient condition for a vertex to be part of every MEG-set of $G$.
-As a corollary, we characterize graphs $G$ having $meg(G) = |V(G)|$, which answers an open question posed by Foucaud, Krishna and Ramasubramony, Sulochana~\cite{foucaud2023monitoring}.
+As a corollary, we characterize graphs $G$ having $meg(G) = |V(G)|$, which answers an open question posed by Foucaud, Krishna and Ramasubramony Sulochana~\cite{foucaud2023monitoring}.
 It was worth recalling that this open question was addressed (not solved) by Haslegrave~\cite{haslegrave2023monitoring}.
-Additionally, we also prove a sufficient condition of when a vertex is never part of any minimum MEG-set of the graph.
 These results can act as fundamental tools in the study of MEG-set and related problems.

 \item In Section~\ref{sec:ext}, we will explore the impact of the tools built in Section~\ref{sec megfull} to expand the list of known graphs whose minimum MEG-set is the entire vertex set (defined as \emph{MEG-extremal} graphs in Section~\ref{sec:ext}).
 To be precise, we completely characterize $meg(G)$ when $G$ is a cograph, a block graph, a well-partitioned chordal graph, or a proper interval graph, and observe that the 2-connected graphs from these families are MEG-extremal.
 Moreover, if $G$ is an MEG-extremal graph, then the Cartesian and the strong products of $G$ with another graph is also MEG-extremal.
 The former was already known due to Haslegrave~\cite{haslegrave2023monitoring}, we however provide a shorter proof.
 Furthermore, we also show that the tensor product of two MEG-extremal graphs is MEG-extremal.